team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Tabula_sapiens_NFATC1_exp_analysis.md

 - **R**: R `4.3.3`[**here**](https://cran.r-project.org/)

 #### R packages and environment
 To restore the R environment used for the analysis this can be done using the `renv` package.
-All the dependencies are listed in the `renv.lock` file.
 If you're interested in [reproducing the R environment using `renv`](https://rstudio.github.io/renv/reference/index.html) please follow the official documentation.
+All the dependencies and versions used are listed in the `renv.lock` file.

+Example of how to restore the R environment using `renv`:
 ``` R
 install.packages("renv")
 library(renv)